mateuslinsf/mateuslinsf/README.md

 ## About me
 - 🧠I’m currently studing Computer Science on  CESAR School
-- I’m currently learning Python, JavaScript, C, HTML, CSS and Arduino
+- I’m currently learning C and django.
 - Interessed in Data base, Cybersecurity and Back-end

 ##